It's easy to check your super contribution cap

 Read the transcript

 The information contained in this video is of a general nature only and contains general advice.
 It’s been prepared without taking into account your individual objective, financial situation or needs.
-Before making any decision about your super you should consider your personal circumstances, the relevant product disclosure statement for your membership category and whether to consult a qualified financial adviser.
+Before making any decision about your super you should consider your personal circumstances, the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) for your membership category and whether to consult a qualified financial adviser.

-You can access a copy of the product disclosure statement relevant to your membership category by visiting unisuper.com.au/pds.
+You can access a copy of the PDS and TMD relevant to your membership category by visiting unisuper.com.au/pds.

 This video has been produced by UniSuper Management Ltd. ABN 91 006 961 799.
 AFSL No. 235907 on behalf of UniSuper Limited, ABN 54 006 027 121 AFSL No. 492806, the Trustee of UniSuper, ABN 91 385 943 850.